Posted 09.10.2020 in Company News

 *For each dependent child or student, the family income thresholds increase by a further $3,533, instead of the previous amount of $3,471.

-These changes will provide individuals with up to $2,745 and dual income families with up to $5,490 in tax-relief for the current financial year.
+The budget overview changes will provide individuals with up to $2,745 and dual income families with up to $5,490 in tax-relief for the current financial year.

 A CGT exemption will apply for granny flat arrangements where there is a formal written agreement.
 The exemption will apply to older Australians or those with a disability.